Are you looking for the best things to do in Detroit? This guide has you covered – so keep on reading!

 Sandwiches are on offer, and various events are hosted such as farmers’ markets and local DJing.

-Finally, for another local company try Dessert Oasis Coffee, which as you can tell from the pun also serves a variety of cakes and cheesecakes.
+For some sweet treats as well as a nice cup of coffee, try Dessert Oasis Coffee, which as you can tell from the pun also serves a variety of cakes and cheesecakes.

 13. Watch a Game at Comerica Park